Surgery for Fuchs Dystrophy

 DSAEK (Descemets stripping automated endothelial keratoplasty) Endothelial Transplantation Surgery

 DSAEK surgery is performed through very small incisions that allow the surgeon to gently introduce a thin layer of donor corneal tissue with healthy endothelial cells into the front compartment of the patient's eye.
-Mr Angunawela uses the Tan Endoglide to do this as this device has been shown to cause the least damage to the donor tissue at the time of insertion.
+Mr Angunawela and Ms De Benito use the Tan Endoglide to do this as this device has been shown to cause the least damage to the donor tissue at the time of insertion.
 The layer of donor tissue is specially prepared and is only one tenth of a millimetre thick.